komunitin/komunitin-lite-gtk3/README.md

 ![Workflow status](https://github.com/XaviP/komunitin-lite-gtk3/workflows/Python_app/badge.svg)

+**Note: The development of this project is stopped to focus on [Komunitin Lite Qt](https://github.com/komunitin/komunitin_lite_qt), because we think that Qt is a better option for a cross-platform client.
+This repository remains alive as a form of documentation for the use of the komunitin API rest.**

+### System dependencies

 All dependencies are already installed by default in most current GNU/Linux distributions:
 - python >= 3.7 (with requests, threading, etc...)
 - PyGObject >= 3.36.0